Adrian21203/Approximation-of-the-solutions-of-ordinary-differential-equations-of-order-1/README.md

 ## Approximation of the solutions of ordinary differential equations of order 1

 ## Project

 This Python project leverages Tkinter to develop a graphical user interface (GUI) designed for solving first-order linear differential equations.
-The application allows users to
+The application allows users to:

-:-Input differential equations and initial conditions.
+- Input differential equations and initial conditions.
--Choose from various numerical methods to approximate solutions.
+- Choose from various numerical methods to approximate solutions.
--Visualize the approximate solutions and compare them with exact solutions computed using SciPy's odeint function.
+- Visualize the approximate solutions and compare them with exact solutions computed using SciPy's `odeint` function.
--Assess the accuracy of numerical methods by visualizing both absolute and relative errors.
+- Assess the accuracy of numerical methods by visualizing both absolute and relative errors.

 ## Features
 ### Data Input: